Kona International Airport

-Ellison Onizuka Kona International Airport at Keāhole (IATA: KOA, ICAO: PHKO, FAA LID: KOA) is the busiest airport on the Island of Hawaii.
-It is located in Kalaoa CDP, Hawaii County, Hawaii, United States, near the town of Kailua-Kona.
-The airport serves leeward (western) Hawaii island, including the resorts of the North Kona and South Kohala districts.
-It is one of two international airports serving Hawaii island, the other being Hilo International Airport on the windward side.
+Ellison Onizuka Kona International Airport at Keāhole (IATA: KOA, ICAO: PHKO, FAA LID: KOA) is the primary airport on the Island of Hawaiʻi, located in the Kailua-Kona area, Hawaii, United States.
+The airport serves leeward (western) Hawaiʻi island, including the resorts in North Kona and South Kohala.
+It is one of two international airports serving Hawaiʻi island, the other being Hilo International Airport on the windward (eastern) side.

-It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2021–2025, in which it is categorized as a small-hub primary commercial service facility.
+It is included in the Federal Aviation Administration's National Plan of Integrated Airport Systems for 2021–2025, in which it is categorized as a small-hub primary commercial service facility.